jeka-dev/javafx-plugin/README.md

 # JavaFX plugin for JeKa

 Build and run JavaFX application from source.
+This plugins adapts the `Project` KBean wto make JavaFX setup a breeze.

 ## Features